nuxt-content/mdc/README.md

 Or locally:

-1. Clone this repository
+- Clone this repository
-2. Install dependencies using `pnpm install`
+- Install dependencies using `pnpm install`
+- Prepare using pnpm `dev:prepare`
-3. Start the development server using `pnpm dev`
+- Start the development server using `pnpm dev`
+- Test using `pnpm test`

 ## License